Estimate Time4 min

 • It can generate buy and sell signals.

-• The S&P 500’s stochastics generated a sell signal.
+• The S&P 500’s stochastics suggest stocks are expensive.

 Where might stocks go from here?
-Based on stochastics, the short-term outlook suggests stocks may be expensive on a short-term basis.
+Based on stochastics, the short-term outlook suggests stocks may be expensive.

 What are stochastics?